qnngroup/qnn-spice/README.md

 files in `models.md` to your local LTSpice directory, so you can access all the models as in the Example.

+Note, `./update` does not create symlinks in Windows.
+In Windows you'll need to copy the model files into the right directories by hand.
+You can still run update and it will give you instructions on how to proceed.

 #### How to push changes to a model?

 Just like how you would push to a regular github repo, go into the repo with your